randomInteger/DOTHAT_Info_Driver/README.md

 # python_iface_inspector
 Simple example python code to inspect interfaces (as well as some other bonus data) and format the output.
 Intended as a template for data shown on a 16x3 Raspberry PI display such as the Pimoroni Display-o-Tron Hat.

 My long term goal here is to pop the DOTHAT on my Warberry Pi build (https://github.com/secgroundzero/warberry) so that I have a box I can plug headless into a network and dump all of the network data.
-Using a hat like this will make it easy to shell into the PI from another machine at its DHCP address without needing to hook up a monitor, log into the router/swtich, or run nmap to discover the pi's dhcp address.
+Using a hat like this will make it trivial to learn the PI's dhcp address as well as confirm that the pi has network connectivity, without needing to hook up a monitor or SSH into the pi from another machine.

 For info on driving the DOT hat: https://github.com/pimoroni/dot3k